Genivia/ugrep/README.md

                   patterns.

            --view[=COMMAND]
-                  Use COMMAND to view/edit a file in query mode when pressing CTRL-Y.
+                  Use COMMAND to view/edit a file in -Q query TUI by pressing CTRL-Y.

            -W, --with-hex